 The University has partnered with The Consent Collective to provide a library of resources to students around sex, consent, and relationships.
 Many of these resources are helpful in starting to examine your own behaviour.

-To access the materials click on the link and select ‘Already have an account’.
+To access these and further materials click on this link to Consent Collective TV and select ‘Already have an account’.
 Login using your University of Bristol email and password.

 Support for you